PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 Notice that the starting characters 0-31 tend to be hidden punctuation marks for example (8 backspace), (9 horizontal tab), (10 line feed), (11 vertical tab), (12 form feed), (13 carriage return), (14 shift out), (15 shift in).

-We can update the for loop to have a look at the binary number:
+The for loop can be updated to have a look at the binary number:

 ```
 for idx in range(0, 256):